Middle-Grade-STEM/Python/README.md

-# Middle Grade Stem - Python
+# Middle Grade Stem - Python ANSWER KEY

 ## All the assignments and projectes required for our Python course